 Sometimes, we have to interrupt the water supply to carry out essential maintenance work to our network.
-Normally, we'll try to let you know when your water will be cut off and when it will be restored.
+If we hold your mobile number, we'll send you a text to let you know when your water will be cut off and when it will be restored.
 Occasionally, in an emergency, this may not be possible.

-If you find your water has been cut off, visit southernwater.co.uk for updates or call 0330 303 0368 for further information.
+If you find your water has been cut off, visit southernwater.co.uk/works-or-issues-in-my-area for updates or call 0330 303 0368 for further information.
 If the interruption lasts for more than 24 hours, we're required to provide an alternative water supply.
-See our guarantees around interruptions at southernwater.co.uk/our-story/guaranteed-standards-of-service.
+See our guarantees around interruptions at southernwater.co.uk/about-us/our-policies-and-standards/compensation-and-guaranteed-standards-of-service